-.
-It brings us joy and a sense of peace and fulfillment.
-While that’s a pretty great reason to enjoy doing it, it’s also one of our many slave rules.
 When your Dominant tells you when to go to bed, to go for your dreams, to wear that sexy thing that you think makes you look stupid, you are being taken care of in different ways.
-It’s your job to return the favor.
+It’s your job to return the favour.
 If you don’t know what you can do, ask.
 A simple, “How can I serve you?” or “What can I do to help?” can go a long way.

 In my relationship, taking care of my Dom takes on many forms.
 I make sure he has a good lunch to take to work every day.
-I cook his favorite meals because it makes him happy.
-I listen when he has a bad day at work and just needs to gripe for a few minutes.
+I cook his favourite meals because it makes him happy.
 I tell him when I think he needs to go to the doctor or dentist.
-Of course, he’s always free to do what he wants, but I speak up in the name of taking care of him, and because we submissives have responsibilities, too.
+Of course, he’s always free to do what he wants, but I speak up in the name of taking care of him.

 It’s easy to assume Dominants are mind-readers.
 Many of them are great at watching and learning people, and in long-term relationships (sexual or not), a Dominant sometimes knows their submissive better than we know ourselves.
 Even so, they can’t read your mind.
 You have a responsibility to speak up when something is wrong - illness, discomfort, fear, whatever it is.

 The keyword to one of our submissive responsibilities is right in the name.
 We submit.
 This means we agree to let our Dominant have a certain amount of control over our actions and bodies.
 Every partnership and couple are different, of course.
-I’m in a 24/7 relationship and minus a few key things related to parenting and housework, my Dominant gets the deciding vote on everything we do.
-I agreed to that when we entered this phase of our relationship, and I abide by it.
+I’m in a 24/7 relationship, and minus a few key things related to parenting and housework, my Dominant gets the deciding vote on everything we do.
+We have established these slave rules.

 It’s one thing to use a safeword because you’re in pain, fear for your safety, or are in true distress.
-It’s another thing entirely to refuse to do something you’ve agreed to do, lie to your Dominant about whether you’ve done something or not, or threaten to end a relationship (or yank off a collar and throw it at your Dominant) when you don’t get what you want.
+But it’s another thing entirely to refuse to do something you’ve agreed to do.
+Moreover, you're breaking slave rules if you lie to your Dominant about whether you’ve done something or not, or threaten to end a relationship when you don’t get what you want.

-Now, let me be clear - you are free to withdraw your consent at any time.
-You are free to say, “I don’t want to do this anymore.”
-But can you call yourself a submissive when you won’t do the things you’ve said you would do, when you refuse to serve and submit to whatever you’ve negotiated between you and your Dominant?
+Now, you're free to withdraw your consent at any time - you're free to say, “I don’t want to do this anymore.”
+But can you call yourself a submissive when you won’t do the things you’ve said you would do, or when you refuse to serve and submit to whatever you’ve negotiated between you and your Dominant?
 I don’t think so - at least not in that particular relationship.

-Take responsibility for yourself and for the feelings (love, respect, whatever) you have for your Dominant and discuss your wants and needs as they continue to grow and change.
+Take responsibility for yourself and for the feelings (love, respect, whatever) you have for your Dominant.
+Additionally, discuss your wants and needs as they continue to grow and change.
 The relationship you begin one day can and will change drastically over the course of a few months and years.
+The slave rules will also change.
 This goes back to your Dominant not reading minds.
-If you want more or less, you have
+If you want more or less, you have to say something.